tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin8.png"  /></kdb>

-12. Notice that on the Structure view a '+Add Field' appears next to the Schema name, Click it to start adding fields
+12. Notice that on the Structure view a '+ Add Field' appears next to the Schema name, Click it to start adding fields

     <kbd><img src="./images/schemamixin10.png"  /></kdb>

-13. On the Field Properties panel to the right add the following
+13. In the Field properties panel on the right, add the following:
     - FieldName = orderDetails
     - Description = Order Details
     - Type = Object